addrummond/claney/Readme.md

 set contains all and only the routes included by that flag.
 If the first flag is an exclude, then the initial set contains all routes except those excluded by the flag.

-### Multiple input files

-The `-input` flag can be passed multiple times to generate output on the basis of multiple input files.
-The output obtained is the same as if the input files were concatenated into one.

 ## Hosts